xsen84/goLibreFollower/readme.md

 </p>

 - the app is meant ro be run on Windows or MacOS.
-- it periodically retrieves glucose readings from the LibreLinkUp servers using a Follower account.
+- it periodically retrieves glucose readings from the LibreLinkUp servers using a Follower account for Libre 3

 # Pre Requirements
 - windows or mac computer